Monday, February 20, 2012

 3. Which area of the LIFE acronym are you strongest at?
 Weakest?

-4. What percent, based on 100%, do you think becoming unemployed is just "bad luck" or deteriorating business conditions, versus you can help ensure your own employed destiny by continued employment through focus on the LIFE major?
-Did my “dirty little secret” referenced above make common sense to you?
+4. Do you think becoming unemployed (laid off) is more "bad luck" or more deteriorating business conditions?
+Do you believe you can help ensure your own employment destiny through mastery in the LIFE major?

 What?
 Product Prices Are Cheaper Than Ever Before?